-A Party Wall surveyor plays a vital role in protecting the property of Building Owners and Adjoining owners alike.
+Care should be taken when choosing a Party Wall surveyor as they play a vital role in protecting the property of Building Owners and Adjoining owners alike.

 A good Party Wall surveyor will resolve any matters in dispute in a fair and practical way.
 They will ensure building work can progress safely and without delay.

 Failure to follow the statutory regime of the Party Wall etc Act 1996 will be viewed dimly if recourse is sought through the Courts, as we have highlighted previously.
 The selection of an experienced and capable Party Wall surveyor is therefore an important decision.

 Who can act as a Party Wall Surveyor?